Angell134/Unlocking-Accounts-on-AD/README.md

 <img width="1918" height="1070" alt="Screenshot 2025-07-19 123513" src="https://github.com/user-attachments/assets/2811d147-127a-453f-ad7c-6c0213695eed" />

-<p> Say that an employee of yours is having trouble logging in to their account and got locked out.
-This is how you fix it. </p>
+<p> If an employee is experiencing login issues due to a locked account, follow the steps below to unlock their account in Active Directory and restore access. </p>

 <br />